Design Hub developer guide - plugins¶

 async clean(structure, dimension, format): string

-Rearranges of the atomic coordinates of the input structure.
+Rearranges the atomic coordinates of the input structure.

 Parameters: